awsdocs/amazon-ecs-developer-guide/doc_source/example_task_definitions.md

 You can copy the examples, and then paste them when you use the **Configure via JSON** option in the classic consoles\.
 Make sure to customize the examples, such as using your account ID\.
 For more information, see [Creating a task definition using the new console](create-task-definition.md) and [Task definition parameters](task_definition_parameters.md)\.

-For additional task definition examples, see [AWS Sample Task Definitions](https://github.com/aws-samples/aws-containers-task-definitions) on GitHub\.
+For more task definition examples, see [AWS Sample Task Definitions](https://github.com/aws-samples/aws-containers-task-definitions) on GitHub\.

 **Topics**
 + [Example: Webserver](#example_task_definition-webserver)